parrt/bookish/examples/matrix-calculus/matrix-calculus.md

 ## The gradient of the neural network loss function

 Training a neuron requires that we take the derivative of our loss  or "cost" function with respect to the parameters of our model, $\mathbf{w}$ and $b$.
+For this example we'll use mean squared error as our loss function.
 Because we train with multiple vector inputs (e.g., multiple images) and scalar targets (e.g., one classification per image), we need some more notation.
 Let

 \\[ X = [\mathbf{x}_1, \mathbf{x}_2, \ldots, \mathbf{x}_N]^T \\]